Anko, makes Dialogs and alerts even easier, and in this article we’ll see how.

 You can customize the actions by using the

-and neutralButton
+positiveButton, negativeButton and neutralButton methods:

 alert("Testing alerts") {